 Comment: This is a welcome change as the RBI has significantly increased the existing transaction limits prescribed under the OPGSP regime (which is US\$ 2,000 per import transaction, and US\$ 10,000 per export transaction).
 The RBI has also clarified that such limit would apply on each unit of goods or services sold / purchased (and not on a per transaction basis).
-The higher transaction limit introduced by the RBI would provide PA - CBs with sufficient leeway to process payments for cross-border trade transactions without the need to obtain specific approvals from the RBI (to process payments for transactions breaching the existing limits).
+The higher transaction limit introduced by the RBI would provide PA - CBs with sufficient leeway to process cross-border payments for transactions without the need to obtain specific approvals from the RBI (to payments for transactions process breaching the existing limits).